schlae/HardDriveInfo/README.md

 ## Firmware

+### ST-251

 The firmware from the 20629 board has been dumped.
 The label is marked "ST 251 / LSIL18".
 The firmware has been fed through Ghidra and a good chunk of it has been commented and labeled.
 See [the repository](st251/firmware/ST251_commented.txt).
 Some parts of it are not understood.

+### ST-225

+The firmware from the ST-225's ROM microcontroller, 80007-001, has been dumped, disassembled, and commented.
+See st225/firmware.

+Fun facts:

+* Some (but not all) ST-225 logic boards have an array of resistors and two 7445 chips.
+These are connected to the stepper motor and are used to adjust the voltage on individual windings to subtly shift the position of the stepper motor (microstepping).
+This is used in recovery mode.
+* Early ST-225 logic boards have a latch and EPROM chip.
+These are not populated.
+They are not used to store firmware.
+The microcontroller's internal
+ROM contains code that uses this external EPROM as a lookup table of 1 byte per track.
+Each contains two 4-bit values used to microstep the head position
+(two values because the value can be different if you are stepping inwards to the track or stepping outwards to the track).
+This may have been used to provide a custom "defect map" for a single-platter drive, using the stepper to avoid bad areas on the platter.
+* An undocumented "pause mode" appears in the firmware.
+By pulling PA4 low (pin 34 of the MCU), it enters a state where it allows all GPIO pins to go high/float.
+Presumable this was useful for debugging.

 ## Chips